 En Español TMHA’s Behavioral Health Navigators consists of a highly dedicated team of peers who strive to inspire others who are living with mental illness.
 We draw upon our unique experiences to provide guidance on the journey to recovery.

 TMHA is committed to reaching out within our community with vital resources, trainings, advocacy and education.
 At the same time, we build community through a range of programs that are provided free of charge and without a need for referral.

-En Español Run entirely by peers – people in mental health recovery – the Santa Maria and Lompoc Recovery Learning Communities (RLCs) provide a combination of wellness and recovery-oriented services in comfortable, supportive meeting places.
-The RLCs are not currently open to the public, but please don't hesitate to contact staff at Santa Maria 805-928-0139 or Lompoc 805-819-0460.
+En Español Run entirely by peers – people in mental health recovery – the Santa Maria and Lompoc Wellness Centers provide a combination of wellness and recovery-oriented services in comfortable, supportive meeting places.
+For information about how to become a member call our centers at Santa Maria 805-928-0139 or Lompoc 805-819-0460.
 Download and print our Referral Form below: